Top Environmental Fate Ecotoxicology Human Health Translations

 Description

-A plant derived oil used mainly as an insect repellent and for the control of fleas.
-Also has sedative properties
+A plant derived oil used for parasite control and for its mild sedative properties

 Availability status